 From Vedanta’s point of view, consciousness cannot be known by the conventional means of gaining knowledge such as perception or inference, it can only be known through the knowledge given in scripture, such as the Upanishads.
 In the Bhagavad Gita, this knowledge is referred to as “secret” because it is counterintuitive and even once revealed, difficult to grasp without the right preparation and guide.

-“Consciousness” is a term that, historically, humans have struggled to define.
-Dictionaries have attempted to define it as:
+It should be of no surprise that “consciousness" is a term humans have always struggled to define.
+Dictionaries make clumsy attempts to define it as:

 “Awareness or perception of an inward psychological or spiritual fact” (Webster’s Third New International Dictionary)

 “the state of understanding and realizing something” (Cambridge Dictionary)

 “The state of being aware of and responsive to one’s surroundings.”
 (Oxford Living Dictionary)

 The Routledge Encyclopedia of Philosophy tells us that the word “consciousness” is often used by philosophers to denote knowledge in general, as well as intentionality, introspection, and phenomenal experience.
 While brain scientist and writer, Christof Koch describes it as: